 top of page

-Transfer-On-Death (TOD) Deed
+Transfer On Death (TOD) Deed

 Furthermore, until January 1, 2032 (unless extended by the California Legislature), these deeds are revocable, which means the property owner maintains the right to change their mind.
 For example, the owner can revoke the TOD and: